hongkunyoo/hongkunyoo.github.io/_drafts/2021-02-06-mlops-jupyterflow.markdown

 ### Developing model inside the container in the first place

 Let me explain in more detail.
 Current problem is that data scientis should build their container **by themself**.
 Then, what if we make a container first and provide that containerized environment to data scientist?
 If data scientist  writes their code inside the container in the first place, it would be much easier to run this code on Kubernetes.
-But how?
+But there are serveral problems.

-**How can we provide a containerized environment easily to data scientist?**
+1. **How can we provide a containerized environment easily to data scientist?**
+2. **How can we run a container on Kubernetes with already executed container?**

 ### JupyterHub on Kubernetes

-I find out [JupyterHub](https://jupyterhub.readthedocs.io) is our solution.
+The solution for the first problem is [JupyterHub](https://jupyterhub.readthedocs.io).
 JupyterHub is a platform that each user can launch their own jupyter notebook server respectively.
 There are many methods to setup JupyterHub but my approach only works on [JupyterHub on Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/#setup-jupyterhub).
 From now on, I wil refer to JupyterHub as JupyterHub on Kubernetes.

 The architecture of JupyterHub is following.